asprenger/tf-param-search/README.md

-# tf-param-search
-Prototyping TensorFlow parameter search
+# Parameter search for TensorFlow